 Investigation status is used to temporarily remove an employee from work status.
 Placement on investigation status with pay does not constitute a disciplinary action as defined in this Article and is not an action that may be appealed.
 The Department Head must notify an employee in writing of the reasons for investigatory placement no later than the second scheduled workday after the beginning of the placement.
 An investigatory placement with pay may last no longer than thirty (30) calendar days without written notice of extension from the Department Head.
 When an extension beyond the thirty (30) day period is required, the Department Head must advise the employee in writing of the extension, the length of the extension, and the specific reasons for the extension.
 If no action has been taken by the County by the end of the thirty (30) day period and no further extension has been imposed, the County must either take appropriate disciplinary action on the basis of the findings upon investigation or return the employee to active work status.
-Under no circumstances is it permissible to use placement on investigation status for the purpose of delaying an administrative decision on amenployee's work status pending the resolution of a civil or criminal court matter involving the employee.
+Under no circumstances is it permissible to use placement on investigation status for the purpose of delaying an administrative decision on an employee.
 It is permissible to place an employee in investigation status with pay only under the following circumstances: